You are currently viewing Attention screenwriters, the book is better than the movie

 Photo by Ron Lach on Pexels.com

-It may be that you’ve been watching a movie trailer or even seen the movie itself.
-Maybe you’ve read excerpts from the Book but the movie sounded amazing.
+Maybe you’ve been watching a movie trailer or even seen the movie itself.
+And maybe you’ve read excerpts from the Book but the movie sounded amazing.
 The details of the Real Story have faded a bit in your memory.
 But the Book is better than the movie.
 It is far better!
 Maybe the movie has changed your mind a little bit.
 It’s made the truths you know fade into the recesses of times past.
 Perhaps the screenwriter version has become so popular that you find yourself wondering if the Book is worth reading at all.

 The Greatest Storyteller and the Greatest Book